ComplianceAsCode/content/docs/manual/developer/03_creating_content.md

 First, add the `levels` key to the YAML file and list the level names from lowest to highest.
-The tools working with the controls file assume that every control included in a level are also included in all subseqent levels listed in the `levels` list.
+The tools working with the controls file assume that every control included in a level are also included in all subsequent levels listed in the `levels` list.

 Second, add `level` key to every control ID to specify level the control belongs to.